It might be tempting to take the easy way out if you’ve been working from home and default to the shortcut rule for your tax this year.

 Under the shortcut deduction rule, you can claim 80 cents per hour that you worked from home and this method covers all work expenses like heating, electricity, phone, internet and stationery.

 Your other option is to use the 52 cents an hour fixed rate method, which includes electricity and gas for heating, cooling and lighting, the decline in value for home office furniture like a desk and any repair costs for home office equipment or furnishings.
+But to use this method, the ATO says “you need to have a dedicated work area, such as a home office when you work from home”.

 STS Accounting Group director Margaret Leigh said if you choose the fixed rate method, you can then also claim other work expenses, like your phone, internet and stationery separately.